 You likely won't find a quiver-killer in this pow-ski lineup, but it's prudent to know how well each model operates across-the-board.
 We rated versatility by considering how confident we were to take each ski out on any given day.
 It was a relative measure of the skis ability to perform in all of the listed metrics, not simply powder.

 It may not be surprising that our skinniest ski also received the highest score for versatility.
-The Rossignol Soul 7 HD looks more like an all-mountain ski than a powder ski—though it performs well in both categories.
-The Atomic Bent Chetler and Moment Bibby were also well-rounded in all-mountain performance, while the Solomon QST 118 and Line Pescado had a noticeable preference for the soft stuff.
+The Atomic Bent Chetler and Moment Wildcat were well-rounded in all-mountain performance, while the Solomon QST 118 and Line Pescado had a noticeable preference for the soft stuff.

 Who We Are